paulosuzart/paulosuzart.github.io/_posts/2018-08-08-jooby-rx-java-hystrix.md

 RxJava is an implementation of [ReactiveX](http://reactivex.io/), the ubiquitus API for dealing with reactive streams.
 There are much more languages supporting the API, including .NET, Scala and Others.

-Combine with lightweight and modular web frameworks  like [Jooby](https://jooby.org/), we may be facing one of the best combos possible nowadays.
+Combine it with lightweight and modular web frameworks like [Jooby](https://jooby.org/), and we may be facing one of the best combos possible nowadays.
 Add to this recipe a good circuit breaker and you are good to go.
 Let's take a quick look.

 <!--more-->